An Efficient Framework for Visible-Infrared Cross Modality Person Re-Identification: Proposed Method

 \subsection{Re-Ranking}

-We utilize Expanded Cross Neighborhood (ECN) re-ranking algorithm \cite{sarfraz2017pose} as a post-processing to further improve the re-identification performance.
+{In recent studies \cite{sarfraz2017pose, ye2016person, zhong2017re}, it has been shown that re-ranking techniques have a significant contribution to the performance of person re-identification.
+Therefore, in this study, } {we} utilize Expanded Cross Neighborhood (ECN) re-ranking algorithm \cite{sarfraz2017pose} as a post-processing {element} to further improve the performance.
 In this algorithm, the distance between a probe image $p$ and a gallery image $g_i$ from a gallery set $G$ with $B$ images $G=\{g_i|i=1,2,\cdots,B\}$ is defined as

-Here, $pN_j$ and $g_iN_j$ are the $jth$ neighbors in the expanded neighbor sets $N(p,M)$ and $N(g_i,M)$ of the probe and $ith$ gallery images, respectively. $d(\cdot)$ represents the distance between the images, and $M$ is the total number of neighbours in a set.
-In order to construct the expanded neighborhood sets, first, an initial rank list $\mathcal{L}(p,G)=\{g^o_1,\cdots,g^o_B\}$ in increasing order is created for each image by calculating the pairwise euclidean distances between all images in the probe and gallery sets.
+Here, $pN_j$ and $g_iN_j$ are the $jth$ neighbors in the expanded neighbor sets $N(p,M)$ and $N(g_i,M)$ of the probe and $ith$ gallery images, respectively. $d(\cdot)$ represents the distance between the images, and $M$ is the total number of {neighbors} in a set.
+In order to construct the expanded neighborhood sets, first, an initial rank list $\mathcal{L}(p,G)=\{g^o_1,\cdots,g^o_B\}$ in increasing order is created for each image by calculating the pairwise Euclidean distances between all images in the probe and gallery sets.
 Then, the expanded neighbor set $N(p, M)$ for a probe image $p$ is given as

 where the set $N(p,t)$ consists of the $t$ nearest neighbors of probe $p$, and the set $N(t,q)$ contains the $q$ nearest neighbors of each of the images in $N(p,t)$ such that:

 The expanded neighbor set $N(g_i,M)$ for gallery image $g_i$ is obtained in the same way.
 In Equation \ref{eqn:ecn_dist}, as suggested by the authors of \cite{sarfraz2017pose}, we compute the distance between the pairs using a list comparison similarity measure proposed in \cite{jarvis1973clustering} and defined as